kora-projects/kora-docs/mkdocs/docs/v2/en/guides/database-jdbc-advanced.md

 The method has one important consistency rule: either all requested tasks are created, or none of them are created.
 That rule matters because the request is a batch.
 If the first task has a valid assignee, the second task has a missing assignee, and the third task has no assignee, saving only part of the request would leave the API client with a surprising partial result.

-`taskRepository.getJdbcConnectionFactory().inTx(...)` opens a JDBC transaction around the lambda.
+`JdbcRepository` exposes the executor through `executor()`, and `taskRepository.executor().inTx(...)` opens a JDBC transaction around the lambda.
 Every repository method called from inside that lambda uses the same transactional connection:

 1. `findExistingAssigneeId(assigneeIds)` checks the distinct non-null assignee ids.
 2. If some assignees are missing, the service throws `HttpServerResponseException`.